MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: new account appears

 If you change UPN, a new account with the new UPN appears on the Authenticator.
-The account with the old UPN remains.
-Also, the old UPN appears on Device Registration in app settings.
+The account with the previous UPN remains.
+Also, the previous UPN appears on Device Registration in app settings.
 There's no change in functionality of Device Registration or dependant scenarios.

 ### Workaround

-To remove references to the old UPN on Authenticator, the user removes the old and new accounts Authenticator.
+To remove references to the previous UPN on Authenticator, the user removes the previous and new accounts Authenticator.
 The user re-registers for MFA, and rejoins the device.

 ### Phone sign-in